MedFlowSeg: Flow Matching for Medical Image Segmentation with Frequency-Aware Attention: Methodology

 The semantic condition is introduced at the bottleneck through Frequency-Aware Attention (FA-Attention).
 At this stage, deep condition features from the Condition Network are combined with the flow features to facilitate interaction between the clean semantic representations and the noisy intermediate state.
 By modeling their relationship in a shared representation space, FA-Attention enables effective information exchange between the two streams, thereby providing high-level semantic guidance for the generation process.

-MedFlowSeg is trained in an end-to-end manner, where the optimization is jointly driven by the continuous flow matching objective and an auxiliary segmentation supervision imposed on the Condition Network.
-The primary objective, $\mathcal{L}_{\mathrm{vel}}$ in Eq.~\eqref{loss::vel}, measures the $L_1$ distance between the predicted velocity $\hat{u}_t$ and the constant target velocity $u_t$.
+MedFlowSeg is trained in an end-to-end manner.
+The primary objective, $\mathcal{L}_{\mathrm{vel}}$ in Equation~\eqref{loss::vel}, measures the $L_1$ distance between the predicted velocity $\hat{u}_t$ and the constant target velocity $u_t$.
 To further enhance the structural representation ability of the Condition Network, we attach an auxiliary segmentation head to its final decoder feature.
 Specifically, the auxiliary loss $\mathcal{L}_{\mathrm{aux}}$ is defined as a combination of a multi-class Dice loss and a Cross-Entropy loss:

 The overall training objective is then formulated by jointly optimizing the flow matching loss and the auxiliary segmentation loss:

 where $\lambda$ and $\alpha$ are hyper-parameters that balance the auxiliary supervision and the cross-entropy term, respectively.
 In our implementation, we set $\lambda = 0.1$ and $\alpha = 10$.